Code-Institute-Submissions/Redo-Second-Milesone-project/README.md

 ### Content and credits

 -   Content was written by the developer Samuel Levine.
-For help on unknown topics I used "W3 schools" google websites for minor code error help.
+For help on unknown topics I used "W3 schools" Google websites for minor code error help.